-"....and what will happen then?
+"...and what does that say about me?"

-".....I'll be left there to die!"
+"....that I must be crazy."

 Your task is to become an expert at identifying your unhelpful thoughts.
 Sometimes, one or two thoughts might not represent the other unhelpful ones you might have had.
 As such, to get to those other thoughts, you might need to ask some of the following questions, called Thought Discovery Questions: